alexeivorontsov/bosh-timer-test-light/README.md

 Step 4.
 Create a new release

-    bosh create release —force
+    bosh create release --force

 Step 5.
-Upload the new release to bosh
+Upload the new release to bosh (accept default release name when prompted)

     bosh upload release
     bosh releases

 Step 6.
-Deploy the new release to bosh
+Deploy the new release to bosh (answer 'yes' when prompted)

     bosh deploy
     bosh deployments

 Step 7.
-Check the log file for the running application
+Check the log file for the running application.
+Login into the VM running the test timer and check the log files.
+Exit the VM when finished

     bosh ssh timer_runner/0
     cd /var/vcap/sys/log/timer_runner/